 If you're just starting, don’t get overwhelmed.
 The roadmap for SRE may look long, but every expert was once a beginner.

 You don’t just want a job title, you want respect, impact, and recognition.
-And that comes only when you build the skill stack right.
+And that comes only when you build the skill stack right with the roadmap.

 Conclusion